-A spanish mission art-deco hybrid home in Balywn is updated taking inspiration from the colours and arches of the original house.
+A spanish mission art-deco hybrid home renovation in Balywn taking inspiration from the colours and arches of the original house.

 This Spanish Mission-style house, built in the 1930s, came with ‘great bones’ – solid double brick walls and generous accommodation.
 On the downside, one had to follow a maze-like passage to reach the back garden and many of the rooms, including a front vestibule, were literally a through way.
 The 1990s addition was also problematic, with the chunky sliding aluminium doors to contrast the fine steel arched windows from the 1930s.
 Hence, while a new kitchen and bathrooms were required, the initial phase focused on getting the planning right for a couple with a child, who was returning to Melbourne from living overseas.